Maciasssss/Maciasssss/README.md

 - 🌐 Flutter: Developed a shoe-shop project showcasing my skills in mobile app development.
 - 💻 C#: Created booking applications demonstrating my expertise in this powerful language.
 - ☕ JavaScript and TypeScript: Built dynamic and responsive web applications.
 Simple, but it's good to try everything.
+- 📫 PHP: Wordpress plugin for automatic content generation, allowing user to set up a plan for posting content on their website
 ## 🚀 My Passion
 I’m passionate about programming and continuously improving my skills.
 I believe in lifelong learning and strive to enhance my knowledge and capabilities every day.